Table of Contents

 Where Is Tulum, Mexico?

 Tulum is located in the state of Quintana Roo on the east coast of Mexico.
-The city is part of the Riviera Maya that includes Playa del Carmen and Puerto Morelos.
+The city is part of the Riviera Maya which includes Playa del Carmen and Puerto Morelos.

 How to Get to Cancun and Tulum